Updated Jan. 14, 2021

 International Travel: Requests for all university-related international travel require exceptional case-by-case approval.
 Exceptions for faculty, staff or student travel will require a recommendation from the dean and approval from the provost.
 All exception requests must address the topics in the COVID-19 Travel Request Exception Checklists along with additional guidance as applicable, e.g., for research involving fieldwork and human subjects.
 Deans should send their recommendations concerning exceptions to Kalpen Trivedi, associate provost for international programs, at email@example.com.
 Any additional approvals required, e.g., for research activities, will be arranged by IPO.

 Visits to campus should be arranged only if the purpose of the visit is impossible to fulfill remotely until the COVID-19 emergency is resolved.

-All visitors to the UMass campus must follow the Massachusetts travel orders and university guidance ,which includes more stringent requirements.
-As of Aug.
-1, 2020, Massachusetts requires all travelers coming to Massachusetts, with certain exceptions, to:
+All visitors to the UMass campus must follow the Massachusetts travel order and university guidance, which includes more stringent requirements.

-The university requires this quarantine even in the presence of a negative COVID-19 test, in order to protect the campus population.
+The university requires a 10-day quarantine even in the presence of a negative COVID-19 test in order to protect the campus population.
 Exceptions may be made by the relevant vice chancellor or their designee for limited access to campus with appropriate safety measures, e.g., for critical repairs to infrastructure.